mort-sh/docs/documentation/SvelteKit.md

 };
 ```

-> Using ISR on a route with `export const prerender = true` will have no effect, since the route is prerendered at build time
+> [!NOTE] Using ISR on a route with `export const prerender = true` will have no effect, since the route is prerendered at build time

 The `expiration` property is required; all others are optional.
 The properties are discussed in more detail below.